-In the past, treatment for this disease was a costly (up to $30,000), year-long ordeal with strong side effects including flu-like symptoms, depression, low blood cell counts, and in some cases, autoimmunity.
-Worse, treatment succeeded in only in 40 percent of all cases.
+In the past, treatment for this disease was very costly (up to $30,000) and was a year-long ordeal with severe side effects: flu-like symptoms, depression, low blood cell counts, and in some cases, autoimmunity.
+Worse, treatment succeeded in only 40 percent of cases.
 Today’s treatment is somewhat better – studies have shown that either of two new drugs added to the old ones can boost cure rates to as high as 75 percent and shorten treatment to six months.
-However, costs remain extremely high; adding just one of the two new drugs can run $1,000 to $4,000 per week.

 Andrew Weil, M.D.